f5devcentral/f5-101-lab-kubernetes/docs/labs setup/labs-setup-pre-requisites.rst

 ::

 	Those pre requisites have already been done in the UDF blueprints.
-So the only thing you may want to do when deploying a blueprint is to run a apt-get update  && apt-get upgrade -y on each Ubuntu systems
+So the only thing you may want to do when deploying a blueprint is to run a apt-get update  && apt-get upgrade -y on each Ubuntu system

 to deploy Kubernetes successfully you will need the following: